Who are we

 We are Australia's largest and premier student hackathon - run for students, by students.

 Inspired by the student hackathons in the United States and Europe, UNIHACK was created in 2014 by WIRED Monash.
-Since the very first competition at York Butter Factory, UNIHACK has quickly become one of the go-to hackathons for university students nationwide.
+Since then, UNIHACK has quickly become one of the go-to hackathons for university and TAFE students nationwide.

 Teams have 48 hours to design and build something awesome.
 It can be anything - a website, a mobile application, a video game, or even something hardware.
 The important thing is that it needs to work when it is presented to the judges.